Avanade/Beef/README.md

 Given this architecture, the .NET Solution you create using _Beef_ should adhere to the prescribed [solution structure](./docs/Solution-Structure.md).

-Each of the key layers / components above are further detailed (`Xxx` denotes the entity name):
+Each of the key layers / components above are further detailed (`Xxx` denotes the entity name); further documentation for each is available via the provided links:
 - [Entity (DTO)](./docs/Layer-Entity.md) - `Xxx`
 - [Service agent](./docs/Layer-ServiceAgent.md) - `XxxAgent`
 - [Service interface](./docs/Layer-ServiceInterface.md) - `XxxController`